 2: Start saving now

-The most important thing you can do, then, is to start saving now to take advantage of that that compound interest.
+The most important thing you can do, then, is to start saving now to take advantage of that compound interest.
 I remember how I felt when I was young.
 Even though I was broke, I felt invincible: retirement seemed so far away and having an emergency fund didn’t even cross my mind.
 Plus, even if I wanted to save, I just didn’t feel like I could.

 I was also scared to save, thinking I would be missing out on things in life if I put money aside.
 But the funny thing is, now I feel like I was missing out before I started saving.
 You know the feeling you get when you buy a new cute outfit, or splurge on that bag you really wanted?
 Saving makes me feel like that every day.

 What we all need is a nudge.
 Mine came when a relative posted the “52-Week Challengeâ€ on Facebook: you save $1 in week one, $2 in week two, etc., until you save $52 in the fifty-second week and end up with over $1,000 saved.
 I thought to myself, I can do that.
-Seems easy enough.
+It seems easy enough.
 The funny thing is, I never finished the challenge!
 But what it did for me was get me into the habit of saving and I haven’t looked back.
 So, think of a way to nudge yourself in the right direction.

 My only regret is not beginning sooner . . .
 I missed out on several years of compound interest.